pybites/django-registration/README.md

 I will further detail here and write an article on it, stay tuned ...

+In the meanwhile, you can now [subscribe here](http://pybites-notifier.herokuapp.com/) to receive an email notification when we release a new code challenge.
+I want to further build this out to allow for more types of notifications (articles, news, project updates).

 ### Required env variables

 	export SECRET_KEY=xyz